 (C) After repairs or alterations are made to any equipment, the equipment must be thoroughly tested for proper operation before returning to service.

-(D) An agency must comply with the federal Food, Drug, and Cosmetic Act, 21 United States Code (USC), §360i(b), concerning reporting when a medical device as defined in 21 USC, §321(h) has or may have caused or contributed to the injury or death of an agency client.
+(D) An agency must comply with the federal Food, Drug, and Cosmetic Act, 21 United States Code (USC), §360i(b), concerning reporting when a medical device, as defined in 21 USC, §321(h) , has or may have caused or contributed to the injury or death of an agency client.

 (2) In the event that the water used for dialysis purposes or home dialysis equipment is found not to meet safe operating parameters, and corrections cannot be effected to ensure safe care promptly, the client must be transferred to a licensed hospital (if inpatient care is required) or licensed ESRD facility until such time as the water or equipment is found to be operating within safe parameters.